Preaching Opportunities / Youth Ministry / Children's Ministry

 The scheme runs for two years (with the possibility of a third year for those actively pursuing ordination) and is roughly divided into three equal parts: Biblical and Theological Training; Ministry Training and Experience; Training and Involvement in Practical Service…

 Biblical and Theological Training

-Trainees attend The Cornhill Training Course that takes place on one day each week in term time: Mondays in year one, Tuesdays in year two, with the possibility of a further two-days per week third year on Thursdays and Fridays.
-Preparation and additional study as part of this program are required.
+Trainees are expected to attend The Cornhill Training Course that takes place on one day each week in term time: Mondays in year one, Tuesdays in year two, with the possibility of a further two days per week third year on Thursdays and Fridays.
+Preparation and additional study as part of this programme are required.
 The course focuses on learning to understand the Bible, and how to apply it both to our own lives and to our contemporary culture as well as to teach it effectively to others.

 Ministry Training and Experience

 Trainees are expected to attend a weekly meeting with one of the clergy to reflect and pray.
 There will be a combination of work-shadowing and formal sessions focusing on ministry skills, for example, on leading groups, one to one study sessions, planning and leading evangelistic events including helping with the running of Alpha courses, teaching children, youth meetings and activities, planning and leading services, giving talks and leading prayer meetings.
 Many of the sessions will be practical followed by individual review and feedback.